nikhilshinde08/mvp_prompt_generator/README.md

 - `POST /api/submit-feedback` - Submit feedback (proxies to backend)
 - `GET /api/stats` - Get system statistics (called directly from frontend)

+## Deployment

+See [DEPLOYMENT.md](DEPLOYMENT.md) for instructions on deploying to Render.com or other hosting platforms.

 ## Dependencies

 - Next.js 14